 Focus on the benefits for employers - State clearly why companies could benefit from participating.
 Employers sign up for different reasons: to recruit learners, to create positive brand awareness, to gain insights about business challenges, etc. An experience should relay how this opportunity helps them meet those goals.

-Include clear expectations for the employer or company - If the experience need companies to be able to provide certain types of internal data, to make a specific time commitment, or to fit certain parameters (size, type, etc.), make sure to include this information in the custom match request questions.
-This will help the experience review match request from appropriate projects.
+Include clear expectations for the employer or company - If the experience needs companies to be able to provide certain types of internal data, to make a specific time commitment, or to fit certain parameters (size, type, etc.), make sure to include this information in the custom match request questions.
+This will help the experience review match requests from appropriate projects.

 Give specific project examples - Companies provide better projects if they are given concrete examples.
 Avoid being too general, providing detailed examples will give companies a better idea of learner capabilities, and attract higher quality projects.